raspberrypilearning/sonic-pi-lessons/Lesson-2/lesson-plan-2.md

 ##Introduction

 In this lesson we will be given an opportunity to experience the art of programming; from debugging to careful syntax placement, to the joy of a working program.
 Also, in order to to construct some meaningful and interesting musical structures, we need to learn some meaningful and interesting programming structures.
-Today we are going to learn how to create a baseline.
+Today we are going to learn how to create a bass line.

 ## Learning Objectives

 - Understand that computers don’t know what to do do with an error.
 - Write a simple program using text and identify any errors.
-- Iterate/repeat some code a number of times to create a 'baseline'.
+- Iterate/repeat some code a number of times to create a 'bass line'.

 ## Learning Outcomes